 How ensemble learning works

 The first step is to decide what models can solve your particular problem and get them together.
-You can use any variety of machine learning algorithms as your base learners, like decision trees, neural networks, or support vector machines.
+You can use any machine learning algorithm as your base learner, such as decision trees, neural networks, or support vector machines.

-The key is to select models that are diverse and have different strengths and weaknesses.
+The key is to select models that are diverse, with different strengths and weaknesses.
 For our code, we are using a neural network, a decision tree, and an SMV.

 # Neural Network (MLPClassifier)